athowes/biorisk-ixri/README.md

 If possible, it will take place in person at either the South Kensington campus or St Mary's, Paddington depending on which location is convenient for the majority of participants.
 Lunch will be provided (thank you to the [CEA](https://www.centreforeffectivealtruism.org/) for funding!) if we're able to meet in person.

+If you have any questions, feel free to get in touch with me via email at `ath19@ic.ac.uk`.

 ## Schedule

 | Week starting | Topic | Core reading |